Sammm03/KeyWatch/README.md

-# KeyWatch
-Keystroke Behaviour Monitoring &amp; Anomaly Detection Dashboard
+# KeyWatch: Keystroke Behaviour Monitoring & Anomaly Detection Dashboard

 This project simulates a local keylogging system that captures and analyzes typing patterns in real time.
 It detects anomalies using machine learning (Isolation Forest) based on `dwell time` and `flight time`.